Working With JSON Data In MySQL - Part 2 of 3

 If we combine what we can do in MySQL directly, with a bit of work in software, we can avoid the pivot table scenario and get closer to the manner in which Mongo works.

-The trouble was that publisher was an array in the initial JSON.
-If we convert it to a string, we can use an IN clause to match on.
+was an array in the initial JSON.
+If we convert it to a string, we can use an IN

 Revised Book Row